-Trees on favourable sites produce a hard and heavy wood, averaging more than 900 kgs per cubic meter (56 lbs per cubic ft), with moderate to high natural resistance to decay and termites.
-The heartwood is an attractive reddish brown and well-formed logs are sawn into durable beams and posts used in heavy construction.
-The small-diameter roundwood and branchwood is fashioned into tool handles and when properly dried makes an excellent slow-burning firewood.
+Trees on favourable sites produce a hard and heavy wood, averaging above 900 kgs per cubic meter (56 lbs per cubic ft), with moderate to high natural resistance to decay and termites.
+The heartwood is an attractive reddish-brown and well-formed logs are sawn for durable beams and posts used in heavy construction.
+The small-diameter roundwood and branchwood is crafted into tool handles and, when properly dried, makes an excellent slow-burning firewood.